Breast Enlargement (Augmentation Mammoplasty)

 Q: Do silicone breast implants give a better result than saline implants for a breast enlargement?

 A: Silicone breast implants are made of a thick, cohesive gel that simulates the feel of a breast.
-It is the “Gold standard” of breast implants.
-Saline implants are filled with salt water which lacks the viscosity and other important characteristics of silicone, therefore, resulting in a less natural result.
-On average, silicone implants do last longer than the saline ones.
-We have using them for well over 20 years with excellent results.
+They are the “Gold standard” of breast implants.
+Saline implants are filled with salt water which lacks the viscosity and other important characteristics of silicone, leading to less natural results in general.
+On average, silicone implants do last substantially longer than the saline ones.
+We have using them for well over 30 years with excellent results.

 Q: Will I need to have my breast implants replaced sometime in the future?